 Unsightly Items: All rubbish and unsightly material or objects of any kind shall be regularly removed from the Lot or Condominium and will not be allowed to accumulate thereon.
 Removal shall be made weekly, preferably on Friday, and rubbish will not be allowed to accumulate on streets or Master Association Property.
 The Owner will be responsible for the cost of any trash cleanup work performed by the Master Association.
 Owners are prohibited from dumping, burying, or burning trash anywhere within the Community.
 Concrete trucks washing out their spill pans before leaving the construction site shall do so only on Owner's Lot or Condominium and in compliance with the Water Quality Management- Best Management Practices referenced in the Master Declaration.
 Streets and Sidewalks: No construction debris or material is permitted to remain on the streets or

-104

-GPN | DESIGN GUIDELINES

-Section VI: General Conditions of Approval

 walks.
 All items of such nature must be stored on the Owner's Lot or Condominium.
 In the event that any materials are delivered or deposited on any street or sidewalk or on any portion of the Master Association Property, the Owner will be held responsible for the costs involved in cleaning and restoring the affected street or sidewalk or portion of the Master Association Property to their original condition.

 Street Trees and Parkway Improvements: Street trees shall be protected in place in a healthy condition during all phases of construction.
 All parkway irrigation and planting Improvements shall likewise be protected in place in a functional and healthy condition during all phases of construction.